SkoolNotes/Taproot/2020BIO101/KBxGeneticVariationMA.md

 Cell division requires the replication of DNA.
 This replication occurs during the S phase, where ribosomal errors that go undetected lead to genetic variation.

 #### Environmental
 Enviromental factors can damage DNA, leading to genetic variation.
-Errors can also result in the process of repairing or replacing this damaged DNA.
+Errors can also result from the process of repairing or replacing this damaged DNA.

 - crossing over
 - independdant assortment